Welcome to Ancestor Introductions!

 I am available to hire for several kinds of projects, and the pages on this site will tell you more about them, including:

-- Genealogical research – including probate/heir searches, DNA analysis, lineage applications and traditional family tree research
+- Genealogical research – including probate/heir searches, military repatriation, DNA analysis, lineage applications and traditional family tree research

 - Lighthouse & lighthouse keeper research